A Conclusion Which Favors Yamaha

 Where importers hold the view that humidity is similar in all parts of the world, and that it would be impossible to know whether a piano would be purchased by someone in a humid area vs a dry locale, my source reconciled this by revealing that Yamaha conducted studies that tracked the temperatures in homes – not localities.
 Pianos are, after all, placed in homes – not outside where they are exposed to the extreme weather of any particular area.

 Yamaha’s research led them to discover that American homes, most often heated using central heating, are generally hotter than homes in Japan and Europe.
-This discovery was made in the 60s after Yamahas first pianos experienced problems in the U.S. The corrections were made by 1964, and have remained incorporated in the manufacturing process since then – no doubt they have refined and improved their approach many times too.
-This explanation places the emphasis on the variations in humidity levels in the homes, and provides a satisfactory reconciliation between the opposing views.
+This discovery was made in the 60s after Yamaha”s first pianos experienced problems in the U.S. The corrections were made by 1964, and have remained incorporated in the manufacturing process since then – no doubt they have refined and improved their approach many times too.
+This explanation places the emphasis on the variations in humidity levels in the homes.

-Yamaha Corporation of America bears no obligation to provide parts for pianos they did not import.
+Yamaha Corporation of America however bears no obligation to provide parts for pianos they did not import.
 If anything, the importers of used pianos bear that obligation.
-They would not have access to parts from Yamaha since by nature of their business, they are not the U.S. distributor of new pianos.
-Since there is no official and authorized distributor of used Yamaha pianos (sanctioned by Yamaha), Yamaha of Japan would have no business interest in providing parts to importers.
+Importers of course would not have access to parts from Yamaha since by nature of their business, they are not the U.S. distributor of new pianos.
+Since there is no official and authorized distributor of used Yamaha pianos (sanctioned by Yamaha), Yamaha of Japan would have no business interest in providing parts to any importers of used pianos.
 Parts are available through piano supply houses, so I have to favor the importer’s arguments on this point.
+It was correct for Yamaha Corporation of America to take the position that they would not supply parts for imported used pianos, but it was quite wrong to imply that no parts were available at all.

-Clearly, used Yamaha pianos were not intended to be sold in the U.S. But what happens to these pianos when they are brought here?
+It is of course legal to import used pianos, but what happens to these pianos when they are brought here?
 I put that question to my source tonight.
 He explained that the variations in the “seasoning” process are small, but pianos that are placed in locales other than the intended destination do in fact go through changes.
 For instance, if someone owned a piano in Asia and relocated the instrument anywhere in the U.S., the piano would react to the change in humidity.
-There are many situations where that reaction may be greater or smaller.
-For instance, if an Asia family kept their home heated more along the lines of how they lived in Asia, then it seems reasonable to suggest that the reaction would be small.
+(The same thing would occur for a piano in the U.S. located to an area that had an extreme difference in local humidity outside, which has an effect on the humidity inside the home!)
+There are many situations where that reaction to humidity, or the variance of the local humidity, may be greater or smaller.
+For instance, if an Asian family kept their home heated more along the lines of how they lived in Asia, then it seems reasonable to suggest that the reaction would be smaller.

 The important point here is that once the change in the piano was realized, the piano would be quite fine in its new locale.
 Give two years for changes to be fully realized, and after that the cause for concern is greatly diminished.
 That raises the question: how severe might those changes be and what damage might be realized as a result of that change?
 On this, my source would only confirm that Yamaha Corporation of America receives many service inquiries from owners of imported Yamahas informing them of extreme changes in their pianos.
 Based on that information, it seems reasonable that Yamaha Corporation was factually correct to report the occurrence of extreme changes and damage.
 However, any damage that occurred may in fact not be related to humidity factors, and it seems likely that Yamaha would more likely field calls from piano owners that were desperate in their quest to find help.
 Conversely, piano owners who were satisfied with their used pianos would have no reason to contact Yamaha Corporation of America.